Signed an Activity Waiver? Read This Blog Before Entering a Haunted House This Fall

 The need for adventure, especially in these difficult times, often leads people to engage in dangerous activities.
 Skydiving, white water rafting, rock climbing, racing, and many other activities are exhilarating and breathtaking all at the same time.
 Just because they are risky doesn’t mean that you should avoid these activities.
 Instead, be sure to read through the waiver prior to signing.

-If you are planning an adventure and have questions about your rights and liability waivers, speak with the Rocky McElhaney Law Firm.
+If you are planning to visit a Tennessee haunted house or go on an adventure and have questions about your rights and liability waivers, speak with the Rocky McElhaney Law Firm.
 Call our office at 615-425-2500 or complete a contact form to schedule a consultation.
-We operate offices in Nashville, Hendersonville, Knoxville, and Clarksville to better serve our clients.
+We operate offices in Nashville, Hendersonville, Murfreesboro, and Clarksville to better serve our clients.